-2. The refugee completes the DSS 3800 "Application for the TANF Program, SNAP Program and Refugee Cash Assistance (RCA)" or the online Application for Assistance at: https://scmapp.sc.gov/.
+2. The refugee completes the DSS 3800 "Temporary Assistance for Needy Families (TANF) Application; Supplemental Nutrition Assistance Program (SNAP) Application; Refugee Cash Assistance (RCA) Application" or the online Application for Assistance at: https://scmapp.sc.gov/.

 3. Refugees who do not meet TANF requirements, may be eligible for time limited Refugee Cash Assistance.